ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ## Where we Left Off

-In my previous book series post on [starting a book project][book_post01], I discussed how I got roped into writing a technical book and the process leading up to me signing up to write "a book".
-As part of the contract negotiations, we agreed on the following ultimate chapter outline with estimated page count and due dates:
+In my previous post on [starting a book project][book_post01], I discussed how I got roped into writing a technical book and the process from initial contact from the publisher to signing a book contract.
+As part of the negotiations, we agreed on the following ultimate chapter outline (with estimated page count and due dates):

 1. Setting up a Test Infrastructure (10 pages) - Jan.
 8, 2013
 2. Creating a Backbone.js Application Test Plan (8 pages) - Jan.
 16, 2013